elleem/reading-notes/102/programming.md

 - A function that refers to itself and calls itself is recursion via the function's name, agruments.callee, and an in scopre variable that refers to the function.

 - Nested functions and closures: nest a function within another function.
 The inner function is private to its containing outer function.
 This also forms a closure.
 The outer funciton does not have access to the variables and functions defined instide the inner function.
+Inner functions wil lhave persistent and encapsulated data for inner functions to work with.

 - can be multiply-nested
 - name conflicts, more nested scopes take precedence, the innermost will take precedence.

+- default parameters-- you can define how you want things to be interacted with and bypasss a manuel check in the fuction body

+- rest parameters--collect arguments from the second one to the end

+- javascript has several top-level, built in functions

+### Control Flow

+- order in which the computer executes statements in a script
+- 1st to last line, unless the computer runs across a conditional or a loop
+- ex: if a field is left blank on a user input form
+- parts of scripts set to execute when events occur
+- *when you read a script pay attention from start to finish and look at program structure to see how it influences order of execution*